You want smart political talk without the meltdowns?

 No, you did that because you love me.

-I took I took Big Baby James's spot.
+I took Big Baby James's spot.

-I'm not gonna take this anymore, Sean.
+I'm not going to take this anymore, Sean.

 I still love you.

-I'll handle I'll handle the cybersecurity issues that we're facing.
+I'll handle the cybersecurity issues that we're facing.

-Stop wickedly on yourself, Sean.
+Stop wiki leaking on yourself, Sean.

-I love you, Tavaris.
+I love you, Tavares.

 God bless you.

-Now, Justin, by the way, has been a long time caller.
+Now, Justin, by the way, has been a longtime caller.

 He goes to bars and he meets women and he goes, Hi, how are you?